Tooth Club en_adu_01_top2.jpg en_adu_01_top3.jpg en_adu_01_top4.gif

 Gingivae

-Also known as "gum".
+- Also known as "gums"

-A layer of soft tissue covering the surface of alveolar bone.
+- A layer of soft tissue covering the surface of alveolar bone

-Healthy gingivae is pink in colour.
+- Healthy gingivae are pink in colour

 Periodontal membrane

-A layer of fibrous tissue.
+- A layer of fibrous tissue

-Connecting cementum and alveolar bone.
+- Connecting cementum and alveolar bone

 Alveolar bone

-Bony tissue surrounding a tooth for its support.
+- Bony tissue surrounding a tooth for its support